hyalen-caldeira/linux-server-configuration/README.md

 Although there isn't too much to see, in this _example project_ I could:
 - Configure a virtual machine
-- Configure the firewall to only allow access to some ports (including SSH)
+- Configure the Uncomplicated Firewall (UFW) to only allow access to some ports (including SSH)
 - Configure the SSH access
 - Forward the host ports to be accessed by guest ones
 - Manage user access